 La Défense Christmas Market with skyscrapers in the background

-The huge Christmas Market along the La Défense Esplanade boasts 150 chalets.
+The huge Christmas Market along the La Défense Esplanade boasts almost 180 chalets.
 Even though this number is down from 350 in previous years due to the number of people who still haven't returned to their offices in this mostly business district, the La Defense Christmas Market continues to be the largest in the Paris region.

 The holiday decorations, lights, and displays next to it on the Esplanade are also fabulous.
 The market here dates back to 1995 and welcomes about 1.5 million visitors during the holiday season.